fidelechevarria/fidelechevarria.github.io/about.md

 <br>

-Hello I'm Fidel,
+Hi there!

-I'm an aeronautical engineer interested in fields like autonomous driving, machine learning, computer vision and renewable energies.
+I'm Fidel.
+I am interested in fields like vehicle simulation, autonomous driving, artificial intelligence and computer vision.

-I'm currently gainfully employed at [UAV Navigation](https://www.uavnavigation.com/).

-I hope you enjoy this site!
+Hope you enjoy this site!